D-lucasdevil/D.I.V.I.D.E./docs/apa-01.md

 ## The Incident — Sector X-3

 The **Sector X-3 Containment Breach** was D.I.V.I.D.E.’s darkest hour.
-The primary threat — codenamed the **X-3 Entity** — was a Tier-4 apex predator capable of corrupting matter and opening micro-breaches into hostile dimensions.
+The primary threat — codenamed the **X-3 Entity** — was a Tier-4 apex predator.

 Every agent dispatched before APA-01 perished — or lost their minds.

 APA-01 was sent in as a last resort.
-For over three hours, they battled the X-3 Entity inside zones of collapsing reality.
+For over three hours, they battled the X-3 Entity inside zones.
 As the fight progressed, they began adapting — mimicking the anomaly’s breach logic, resisting its psychic rot, and evolving mid-combat.

 They didn’t just neutralize the entity.
 They *turned its own power against it*.

 APA-01 emerged permanently changed — no longer fully human, but something evolved.
 Something engineered for the inhuman.

-They became the first operative to eliminate a Tier-4 anomaly — a feat now spoken of in hushed reverence across D.I.V.I.D.E. command, containment squads, and even rival agencies.
+They became the first operative to eliminate a Tier-4 anomaly — a feat now spoken of in hushed reverence across D.I.V.I.D.E. command, containment squads.

+APA-01 is the leader of A.P.A squad.

 To some, APA-01 is a weapon.
 To others, a warning.